-Interaction modifications such as this imply a meaningful change in the nature of an interaction between species (Figure 1).
+Interaction modifications such as this imply a meaningful change in the nature of an interaction between species.
 In this example, the IM between species one species two suggests specific biological hypotheses: something about the behavior or traits of these competitors are different when they are together compared to when they are separate.
-Importantly, however, such an IM cannot be attributed to one species or the other—it is an emergent property of the two-competitor system (Figure 1).
+Importantly, however, such an IM cannot be attributed to one species or the other—it is an emergent property of the two-competitor system, an HOI (Figure 1B).

 An improved general definition of HOIs